semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 :::warning

 If any of the commands in the pre-flight check exits with a non-zero exit code, the process stops with an error and the pipeline is never processed.
-As a result, *no further obs are executed*.
+As a result, *no further jobs are executed*.

 :::